Hengle/Folkvangr/Jobs/Available Positions.md

 **Role:**  Character Animation

 # 3D Production
-**Role:**  Depending on the budget, 3D may not be feasible for an indie team, in which case these roles will be shifted to analagous 2D roles
+Note: Depending on the budget, 3D may not be feasible for an indie team, in which case these roles will be shifted to analagous 2D roles

 ### Modelers
 **Role:**  Generalist or Specialist in Environments, Characters, Props, Assets

 ### Rigging Artist
-**Role:**  IK/FK, Facial Control Rigs, Spline Curves, Control Handles
+**Role:**  IK/FK, Facial Control Rigs, Set Driven Keys, Spline Curves, Control Handles

 ### FX Artist
 **Role:**  Particle Systems, Simulations, Compositing, Matchmove, Post